 Students with official refugee status in the UK are entitled to apply for student finance, and will be considered a 'home' student for calculating tuition fees.
-This also applies to students with humanitarian protection, although they will need to have been a resident in the UK for a minimum of three years, and the support offered may differ.
+This also applies to students with humanitarian protection, although the rules around eligibility depends on where in the UK you live.
+Visit www.ukcisa.org.uk for the latest information.